-1. Guidelines for all Members of the Metropolitan Police Service

-- 1.1 During the course of their work, it is likely that police officers and police staff will receive offers of gifts (including goods or payment) and hospitality.
+- 1. Guidelines for all Members of the Metropolitan Police Service - 1.1 During the course of their work, it is likely that police officers and police staff will receive offers of gifts (including goods or payment) and hospitality.
 Although in specific circumstances it may be appropriate to accept an offer of a gift or hospitality, on most occasions to accept such offers would be, or would be seen to be, inappropriate.
-Therefore, offers of gifts and hospitality should typically be politely declined with an explanation of the MPS policy in this area (and accompanying letter), except where there is a valid reason to believe that to refuse the offer may cause offence or damage working relationships. - 1.2 When deciding whether or not an offer should be accepted, the following points should be considered: - Who is making the offer? - Why is the offer being made? - What would be the outcome for the Service of acceptance or refusal? - Can acceptance be justified to the public? - Does this offer benefit the Service? - 1.3 All offers of gifts and hospitality (whether accepted or rejected) must be recorded in the Gifts and Hospitality Register held locally.
+Therefore, offers of gifts and hospitality should typically be politely declined with an explanation of the MPS policy in this area (and accompanying letter), except where there is a valid reason to believe that to refuse the offer may cause offence or damage working relationships. - 1.2 When deciding whether or not an offer should be accepted, the following points should be considered: - Who is making the offer? - Why is the offer being made? - What would be the outcome for the Service of acceptance or refusal? - Can acceptance be justified to the public? - Does this offer benefit the Service? - 1.3 All offers of gifts and hospitality (whether accepted or rejected) must be recorded in the Gifts and Hospitality Register held locally and must be made within 5 days of the offer of a gift or hospitality being made.